tkazi04/INST326-Group-Project-/README.md

   - `instructor`: the name of professor, teacher, etc
   - `tasks`: a list containing Task objects added to the course

-#Defines the 'TaskManager' class, which controls all tasks in the Campus Task Organizer.
-Stores a list of Task objects and manages every core operation in the program.

 <div align="center">
 <strong>Task Manager Class Description</strong>
 </div>

+- Defines the `TaskManager` class, which controls all tasks in the Campus Task Organizer.
+Stores a list of Task objects and manages every core operation in the program.
 - add_task()
 - get_task()
 - edit_task()